Making Professional Development More Personal Gen Z Solutions No.4

 Gen Z’s academic outcomes may be far beyond those of previous generations, but that also comes as a result of a school curriculum which has focused on them to a great extent.
 Personal development may form part of the Ofsted inspection framework in England, but it does not contribute to examination scores.
 The gains in examination outcomes have not been matched by similar gains in personal development.

 On top of that the pressure to achieve these outcomes has been a key factor in a disastrous deterioration in the mental health of teenagers.
 A NHS report in 2022 showed that 26% of 17 to 19 year olds in England have a ‘probable mental health disorder’.
 Five years previously it was 10%.
-Covid did not help but the 250%+ rise in five years is not just down to this.
+Covid did not help but the 250%+ rise in this five year period is not just down to this.

 Employers may find that expectations around working etiquette such as email conventions, dealing with social media notifications and taking personal phone calls need to be made explicit.
 As I have advocated elsewhere, Be Clear Be Thorough.
 As Gen Xers we developed them together as adults as the technology arrived after the beginning of our working lives.
 Gen Z did not, and they now learn it after they have been engaged in social media with their peers for years.
 There is a big difference.